October 21, 2021 – October 24, 2021

 FACTS ABOUT the 2021 EVENT

 - The 2021 event will be sailed in Sonars using the championship league sailing format.
-At present, up to twenty teams may be invited.

 When maximum number of resumes exceed the number of spaces available for the event, the evaluation committee will review each application and extend invitations accordingly.